 Impacts of Noise Pollution on Birds

 To communicate successfully, signals must be detected by receivers; this selects for signals that contrast with the background in the habitats where they are used.
 Background noise is therefore an important selective factor on acoustic signals, since noise can mask signals, making detection impossible.
-Across much of the world, the background noise is now largely human produced, yet we know remarkably little about how this noise pollution affects wildlife.
+Across much of the world, the background noise is now largely human produced, yet we are only now learning how this noise pollution affects wildlife.
 This issue has clear conservation implications, but also provides a “natural” experiment allowing us to examine how noise acts as a selective agent on animal signals.

 Greater Sage-Grouse (Centrocercus urophasianus) and natural gas drilling rigs at dawn on the Pinedale Mesa.
 Sublette County, Wyoming.
 May.